 At this point, we had eaten A LOT of food.
 Cindy took us around to see some of the beautiful historical homes in Greenwich Village.
 Anyone have a few million dollars I can borrow?
 You almost forget that you're in New York when you see some of these places.

 So, was it worth it?
 I paid about $50 for the tour, and I think it was worth every penny.
 I would have spent about $25 for a full meal anywhere I went anyway, but with the tour I got to try a little of everything.
-Cindy made everything even more fun, and I want to try out one of the other tours the next time I head to NYC!
+Cindy made everything even more fun, and I can't wait to try out one of the other tours!